scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------

+### 08. 24.
+2024
+@0410 creating a new user through the signup works :D ! ✅

+****To Do Next
+	- log user in after signup completion
+	- signup button in Login form needs to toggle the referralModal instead

 ### 08. 23.
 2024
 @0345 Added form validation. results in a popup which notifies which field has an error